RanaUniverse/a3_ubuntu_settings/README.md

 ### 📥 Download Ubuntu 24.04 LTS

-We can choose to download this file from the following link:
+We can choose to download the iso file from the following link:
 🔗 [Ubuntu 24.04 LTS Release Page](https://old-releases.ubuntu.com/releases/noble/)

 📌 **Direct ISO Download:**